enricomariafusi/v-switch/README.md

 #   v-switch

 V-switch is an encrypted virtual switch.
-Following the concept of Tinc (part of it) it creates a virtual interface which peers with other daemons around the internet.
+Following the concept of Tinc (part of it) and SDN (Sowftare Defined Networks) it creates a virtual interface which peers with other daemons around the internet.
 All the machines running the same daemon, with the same encryption key will have a device configured, which behaves like it was cabled to the same physical switch.